Our history and where we started

 March 2019 saw the business move to 126 Baylis Street (Formerly Deeps Menswear), a more prominent exposure location, and a return for John Bittar to a property that has been in his family for nearly a century.

 In 2020 we celebrate 100 years in business.
-A credit to the past and present principles of the business, who over time have contributed to the development and growth of our city.
+A credit to the past and present principals of the business, who over time have contributed to the development and growth of our city.
 Many employees have become part of the Hore+Davies family over the years as the Company continues to grow and prosper.

 Hore & Davies Real Estate continues the great traditions commenced by Rod Hore and W.B.
 Davies over 100 years ago, offering clients a full range of real estate services including residential sales and management, commercial and industrial sales and management, strata management, and rural property sales.